cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

-* The talk ["Living on the Edge with CryptPad: privacy, distributed computation, and architectures of resilience"](https://peertube.xwiki.com/w/jAP48FTXpi9CpJnb8SSVDh) is an extended explanition about the concepts behind CryptPad.
+* The talk ["Living on the Edge with CryptPad: privacy, distributed computation, and architectures of resilience"](https://peertube.xwiki.com/w/jAP48FTXpi9CpJnb8SSVDh) is an extended explanation about the concepts behind CryptPad.
 * We have published a [white paper](https://blog.cryptpad.org/2023/02/02/Whitepaper/) describing the security mechanisms and the cryptography used in CryptPad.
 This paper is targeted to people who are already familiar with cryptography.